 Region 17 4-H Table Setting

-4-H’ers representing Harrison, East Pottawattamie, West Pottawattamie, Mills, Montgomery, Fremont and Page counties can participate in the 4th Annual Region 17 4-H Table Setting Program.
-4-H’ers will compete in their home counties to earn a spot at the Table Setting Championship with members representing three age divisions, Junior (4th, 5th and 6th Grade), Intermediate (7th & 8th Grade) and Senior (9-12th Grades) and two categories, formal and casual themed occassions.
+4-H’ers representing Harrison, East Pottawattamie, West Pottawattamie, Mills, Montgomery, Fremont and Page counties can participate in the 6th Annual Region 17 4-H Table Setting Program.
+4-H’ers will compete in their home counties to earn a spot at the Table Setting Championship with members representing five age divisions Clover Kids, (K-3rd grade), Discovery (3rd Grade in some counties) , Junior (4th, 5th and 6th Grade), Intermediate (7th & 8th Grade) and Senior (9-12th Grades) and two categories, formal and casual themed occassions.

-New for all counties in Region 17 that have Clover Kid 4-H Table Setting participants in their county event, you will be able to select one Clover Kid Table Setting to represent your county as Table Setting Clover Kid Exhibitiion participants.
-They will receive a conference judging opportunity, and each Clover Kid Participant will receive a participation certificate, but will not have a competitive award for Clover Kid 4-H Table Settings.
-It is a great opportunity for them to experience the Regional 4-H Table Setting Event judging process without an competition.
+New for all counties in Region 17 that have Clover Kid and Discovery 4-H Table Setting participants in their county event, you will be able to select one Clover Kid and one Discovery Table Setting to represent your county as Table Setting Clover Kid and Discovery Showcase participants.
+They will receive a conference judging opportunity, and each Clover Kid and Discovery Participant will receive a participation certificate, but will not have a competitive award for Clover Kid and Discovery 4-H Table Settings.
+It is a great opportunity for them to experience the Regional 4-H Table Setting Event judging process without any competition.

 Participants in the Region 17 Table Setting program chose a theme for their formal or casual table setting, and a menu of what would be served, then arranged a full single table setting with flatware/silverware, glasses, plates and bowls as needed to serve that meal to guests at their dinner or party.
 They also chose a centerpiece for the table that could be constructed or chosen by them to fit the theme.
 All of this would be set up on a card table or for casual table settings such as for a picnic could be arranged on a blanket on the floor.
 All of the contestants also wore clothing that went along with the theme to strengthen their presentation on the table setting.